Bridging Natural and Social Science

 Become a GEODE

-The Department of Geography & GIS will host a workshop, "Become a GEODE (Geography District Expert)," on Sept.
-28, 2016.
+The Department of Geography & GIS will host a workshop, "Become a GEODE (Geography District Expert)," in the Spring of 2017.
 This workshop gives priority to secondary social studies teachers in the rural districts of Colorado's eastern plains, though all districts are welcome to apply.

 Professor of Common Ground